 A cappella and new music

-With razor-sharp hearing and a deep passion for choral singing, Benjamin is regularly invited to conduct the central 20th-century a cappella repertoire.
-He is committed to performing and commissioning new music and has developed close relationships with Sir James MacMillan, Jörg Widmann, Jonathan Dove, Roxanna Panufnik, Peter-Jan Wagemans and other leading composers.
-He is now known for his work on some of the most technically challenging choral scores in the repertoire.
+Known for his razor-sharp ear and passion for choral sound, Benjamin is regularly invited to conduct the central twentieth-century a cappella repertoire.
+His is a committed advocate of new music and has developed close artistic relationships with leading composers, including Sir James MacMillan, Jörg Widmann, Jonathan Dove, Roxanna Panufnik and Peter-Jan Wagemans.
+Benjamin is particularly noted for his work on the most technically demanding choral scores.

 Recordings

-Benjamin records for Pentatone and their debut album featuring motets by Mendelssohn and Rheinberger was released in 2023 to critical acclaim.
-Described as "unmissable" by Stretto and "an extraordinary choral disc" by Scherzo, the recording received 5 stars from BBC Music Magazine and was nominated for the Preis der deutschen Schallplattenkritik.
-The follow up disc, with choral masterpieces by Frank Martin, Daniel-Lesur and Messiaen, will appear in Autumn 2025.
+Benjamin records for Pentatone.
+His 2023 album featuring motets by Mendelssohn and Rheinberger was released to critical acclaim, described as “unmissable” by Stretto and “an extraordinary choral disc” by Scherzo.
+The recording received five stars from BBC Music Magazine and was nominated for the Preis der deutschen Schallplattenkritik.
+A follow-up disc devoted to Frank Martin, Daniel-Lesur and Messiaen will be released in autumn 2025.

 New formats

-Beyond traditional concerts, Benjamin is committed to developing innovative ways to experience choral singing.
-He has staged Bach’s St Matthew Passion with Tom Guthrie, performed in Rundfunkchor Berlin's Human Requiem, and contributed to the development of Robert Wilson's groundbreaking staging of the Bach Motets.
-For Groot Omroepkoor, he created The Living Room, a multidisciplinary format that incorporates cross-genre and multimedia collaboration.
-Its first edition in 2021 featured a ritualized staging of Igor Stravinsky's choral works, followed by collaborations such as “Circus of Angels” with Sven Ratzke and a new video-based staging of Tarik O'Regan’s Mass Observation.
+Benjamin is committed to developing new ways of experiencing choral music.
+He has staged Bach’s St Matthew Passion with Tom Guthrie, performed in the Rundfunkchor Berlin’s Human Requiem, and collaborated on Robert Wilson’s Berlin staging of the Bach Motets.
+For the Netherlands Radio Choir, he created The Living Room – a multidisciplinary format combining music, theatre and multimedia – including projects based on Stravinsky, Tarik O’Regan and collaborations with Sven Ratzke.

-With British and German roots, Benjamin was born in Hertfordshire, UK and now lives in Berlin.
-He read music at Hertford College, Oxford, and three years after graduating was appointed a Director of Music at the University of Oxford — a position he later relinquished to become the youngest Chief Conductor of a major European ensemble at the time.
-Today, alongside an international career as a performer and recording artist, Benjamin also teaches the Master’s course in Choral Conducting at the Conservatorium van Amsterdam.
+With British and German roots, Benjamin was born in Hertfordshire, UK, and now lives in Berlin.
+He read Music at Hertford College, Oxford and later was appointed Director of Music at Somerville College, University of Oxford.
+He relinquished this post to become Chief Conductor of the Netherlands Radio Choir.